Changes in IRA Charitable Rollover for 2012 and 2013

 Special Circumstances for 2012/2013: Congress recognized issues with the late extension and provided two special transition rules– 1) Qualified distributions made before February 1, 2013 may be counted retroactively for the 2012 tax year, 2) A taxpayer who took a distribution from an IRA in December 2012 may make a contribution to a qualified charity before February 1, 2013 and treat this as if it was a direct transfer.

-If you have any questions about these changes, call Beverly Gans, vice president of the Montefiore Foundation, at 216.910.2633 or your tax advisor.
+If you have any questions about these changes, call Debbie Rothschild, director of The Montefiore Foundation, at 216.910.2633 or your tax advisor.